 1. Create a GetSocial Account*

-*If you already have a paid GetSocial plan (Starter, Insights or Enterprise), just go to step 3.
-Our Dark Social tracking feature is available from 7$/month (if you choose the yearly plan) or 9$/month.
+*If you already have a paid GetSocial plan (Start, Grow or Expand), just go to step 3.

 2. Install our Code Library